lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Dashboard-layout/README.md

 2. Go back to the Karr lecture to review how to build a layout using **CSS grids**
 3. **Don't cheat by inspecting the code! 🔎** The goal of this challenge is to teach you how to build a layout by yourself.
 Take you time to think, ask teachers if you're stuck, but don't cheat 😉!

-## Structure the HTML of your grid
+## HTML structure of your grid

-Your grid should look like this:
+Your profile grid should look like this:

 ```html
 <div class="grid">